jiadai777/Neighborhood-Map/README.md

 to find.
 The markers on the map will disappear/appear based on the search result too.
 All filtering happen in real time when the text is changed in the search bar.

-At the bottom of the navigation window, there is a green button you can click to get Wikipedia information and New York Times articles about Google.
+At the bottom of the navigation window, there is a green button you can click to get New York Times articles about Google.
 When clicked, an information window will slide down on the right side of the screen.
 To close it, click the green button on the top right corner of the window.

 ## References and Inspiration From